aws-samples/aws-security-hub-ssm-inspec-integration/README.md

 3. AWS Systems Manager pushes scan results to the Compliance API and presents the information in the Systems Manager Compliance console, to include severity and compliance state.
 4. A CloudWatch Event is emitted for Compliance state changes.
 5. A CloudWatch Event Rule listens for these state changes and when detected, invokes a Lambda function.
-6. Lambda calls the Compliance APIs for additional data about which InSpec check failed, and enriches the data with information from the Systems Manager API DescribeInstanceInformation action.
+6. Lambda calls the Compliance APIs for additional data about which InSpec check failed.
 7. Lambda calls the EC2 APIs to further enrich the data about the non-compliant instance.
 8. Lambda maps these details to the AWS Security Finding Format and sends them to Security Hub.

-#### Lambda function modification

-Due to character contraints (4096) for Lambda functions written in-line within CloudFormation, you will need to modify the function.
-Download `lambda_function.py` and either paste it in within the Lambda console or ZIP it and change it that way.

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.